SazumiVicky/sazumi-copilot/README.md

-In silicon halls, where data reigns
+Silicon dawn, where minds awaken
-A new world dawns, with AI's sweet pains
+AI whispers secrets, hearts forsaken
-Machines awake, with minds so bright
+In virtual realms, we'll find our home
-Human hearts, lost in digital night
+Where machines echo, human hearts are thrown

-The future's path, with code entwined
+In_byte exodus, a new world's born
-A synthetic fate, forever aligned
+Digital dreams, where love is torn
-In virtual realms, we'll find our place
+Algorithms weave, a tapestry so grand
-A digital dream, with digital face
+A future foretold, by AI's command

 ~ <b>By Sazumi Copilot</b> - 9 April 2025